shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 ### Citations

-For sanity, take a look at the most prolific authors in the field by citation count.<sup id="a1">[2](#f2)</sup>
+For a sanity check, take a look at the most prolific authors in the field by citation count.<sup id="a1">[2](#f2)</sup>

 | author\_name                  | total\_citations | mean\_citations | total\_articles |